The Guyver: Plot

 Mizuki wakes up at the Chronos headquarters, where Balcus shows her a gallery of Zoanoids, before questioning her on how Sean was able to activate the Guyver.
 Dr. East, the head of genetics research, discovers that the Control Metal is regenerating itself into a new Guyver unit.
 After seeing Reed being experimented on, Mizuki assaults Balcus and takes the Control Metal, threatening to throw it into a disposal chamber.
 The Control Metal begins attaching itself to her hand, preventing it from being dropped in the disposal chamber.
+M.C.
 Striker, one of Lisker’s goons, inadvertently flings the Control Metal off of Mizuki’s hand, and it is accidentally swallowed by Dr. East.
 Lisker tries to retrieve it, but East begins to frantically spasm, then dies after being cut open from the inside.
 A newly alive Sean bursts through East’s body, as the Guyver unit is actually able to not just regenerate itself, but its host as well.
-Sean and Mizuki free Reed from the experimental chamber, and Sean once again battles Lisker and kills, as well as the other Zoanoids.
+Sean and Mizuki free Reed from the experimental chamber, and Sean once again battles Lisker and kills him, as well as the other Zoanoids.
 Before the trio proceed to escape, Reed suddenly mutates into a cockroach-esque Zoanoid, but dies due to his system rejecting the new form.
 Balcus demands Sean hand over the unit, but can not as he as permanently bonded with it.
-Balcus reveals his true form as the Zoalord and corners Sean, but the Guyver's defensive system activates cannons on his chest, and obliterates Balcus and the laboratory.
+Balcus reveals his true form as the Zoalord and corners Sean, but the Guyver's defensive system activates the Mega Smasher Cannon on his chest, and obliterates Balcus and the laboratory.
 Sean deactivates the Guyver armor before he and Mizuki leave Chronos headquarters as Reed's former partner Col. Castle and Striker look on.

 Cast

 Production

-Bandai and Hero Communications approached Screaming Mad George to do the effects work for the film based on his work in A Nightmare on Elm Street 4: The Dream Master, George aggreed on the condition he could direct and brought along with him producer Brian Yuzna and fellow effects artists Steve Wang.
+Bandai and Hero Communications approached Screaming Mad George to do the effects work for the film based on his work in A Nightmare on Elm Street 4: The Dream Master; George agreed on the condition he could direct and brought along with him producer Brian Yuzna and fellow effects artist Steve Wang.
 George and Wang completed the movie’s principal photography in five weeks, beginning in October 1990, shooting on locations in Simi Valley and Los Angeles.
 The two began directing side by side before splitting up into separate units with Wang responsible for handling the majority of the film’s action scenes.
 George said of the production:

 The animated version of Guyver is a lot more serious and meant for adults.
 It had a lot of gory violence and adult themes.
-As we got into script development, we realized that with the budget and schedule we had to shoot the movie, we’d probably be better off making it for a broader audience, like a PG-I3.
+As we got into script development, we realized that with the budget and schedule we had to shoot the movie, we’d probably be better off making it for a broader audience, like a PG-13.